Hareds567/Covid-19-Symptom-Tracker-and-Tracer-Website/readme.md

 We will be using Heroku in this setup guide to host the middleware.
 We will also be using MongoDB Atlas to host the database.
+Please complete all the Installation/Creation Guides before proceeding to Setup Guides.

 # Installation/Creation Guides
 ### NodeJS
 **Step1:**

-Download and install nodejs from https://nodejs.org/en/ **Step2:**
+Download and install nodejs from https://nodejs.org/en/

+**Step2:**

 Check if nodejs is installed correctly by entering in your terminal